Macron alliance projected to lose parliamentary majority | Politics

 - France

-French President Emmanuel Macron's alliance got the most seats in the final round of the parliamentary election on Sunday, but it lost its parliamentary majority, projections show.
+French President Emmanuel Macron's centrist alliance was projected to lose its majority despite getting the most seats in the final round of parliamentary elections Sunday, while the far-right National Rally appeared to have made big gains.

-The projections, which are based on partial results, show that Macron's candidates would win between 200 and 250 seats — much less than the 289 required to have a straight majority at the National Assembly, France's most powerful house of parliament.
+The projections, which are based on partial results, say Macron's candidates would win between 230 and 250 seats — much less than the 289 required to have a straight majority at the National Assembly, France's most powerful house of parliament.

-A new coalition — made up of the hard left, the Socialists and the Greens — is projected to become the main opposition force with about 150 to 200 seats.
+A new coalition — made up of the hard left, the Socialists and the Greens — is expected to become the main opposition force with about 140 to 160 seats.

-The far-right National Rally is projected to register a huge surge with potentially more than 80 seats, up from eight before.

-Polls are being held nationwide to select the 577 members of the National Assembly, the most powerful branch of France's Parliament.
+The National Rally is projected to register a huge surge with potentially more than 80 seats, up from eight before.
+Polling was held nationwide to select the 577 members of the National Assembly.

-The strong performance of the leftist coalition, led by hard-left leader Jean-Luc Melenchon's coalition, is expected to make it harder for Macron to implement the agenda he was reelected on in May, including tax cuts and raising France's retirement age from 62 to 65.
+The strong performance of both the National Rally and the leftist coalition called Nupes, led by hard-left leader Jean-Luc Melenchon, is expected to make it harder for Macron to implement the agenda he was reelected on in May, including tax cuts and raising France's retirement age from 62 to 65.

+Prime Minister Elisabeth Borne said the “unprecedented” situation “is a risk to our country faced with challenges at the national level as well as at the international scale.”
+“As the central force in that new Assembly ... we will work, as of tomorrow, to build an action-oriented majority,'' she said.
+“There's no alternative but gathering to guarantee our country some stability and lead the necessary reforms,” she added.
+Borne, who herself won a seat in western France, suggested Macron's centrist alliance will seek to get support from lawmakers from diverse political forces to find “good compromises.”
+The National Rally's leader, Marine Le Pen, who lost to Macron in the presidential election, was reelected as MP in her stronghold of Hénin-Beaumont, in northern France.

+“The Macron adventure has reached its end,” Le Pen said.
+The group of National Rally lawmakers “will be by far the biggest of the history of our political family.”
+Acting National Rally president Jordan Bardella compared his party's showing to a “tsunami.”
+“Tonight's message is that the French people made from Emmanuel Macron a minority president,” he said on TF1 television.

 Audrey Paillet, 19, who cast her ballot in Boussy-Saint-Antoine in southeastern Paris, was saddened that so few people turned out.
 “Some people have fought to vote.
 It is too bad that most of the young people don't do that,'' she said.